verana-labs/verifiable-trust-vpr-spec/spec.md

   - calculate `perm_total_trust_fees_wua_to_account` = `wallet_user_agent_reward`  - `perm_total_trust_fees_wua_to_td`
   - transfer `perm_total_trust_fees_wua_to_account` to `wallet_agent_perm.authority`.
   - use [MOD-TD-MSG-1] to increase by `perm_total_trust_fees_wua_to_td` the [[ref: trust deposit]] of `wallet_agent_perm.authority`.
 Increase `wallet_agent_perm.deposit` by the same value.

+> Now that all transfers have been done, we can create the entries

 Create a `PermissionSessionRecord` `cspsr`: